mozilla/nunjucks/docs/templating.md

 ### first

-Get the first item in an array.
+Get the first item in an array:

 **Input**